xp44mm/shpParser/markdown/About Shape Descriptions.md

 Both the X and Y displacement and the bulge, which specifies the curvature of the arc, can range from -127 to +127.
 If the line segment specified by the displacement has length D, and the perpendicular distance from the midpoint of that segment has height H, the magnitude of the bulge is

 ```
+let r = D / 2
-((2* H / D) * 127)
+let bulge = H / r * 127
 ```

 .
-The sign is negative if the arc from the current location to the new location is clockwise.
+The sign is negative if the arc from the current location to the new location is clockwise. 正负号和sc的正负号相同。

 ![img](D:\Application Data\GitHub\xp44mm\shpParser\markdown\bulge.png)

 A semicircle has bulge 127 (or -127) and is the greatest arc that can be represented as a single-arc segment using these codes (use two consecutive arc segments for larger arcs).
 A bulge specification of 0 is valid and represents a straight-line segment.
 However, using code 8 for a straight-line segment saves a byte in the shape description.

-The polyarc code (00D, or 13) is followed by 0 or by more arc segment triples, and is terminated by a (0,0) displacement.
+The polyarc code (00D, or 13) is followed by `0` or by more arc segment triples, and is terminated by a `(0,0)` displacement.
 Note that no bulge is specified after the final displacement.
 For example, the letter `S` might be defined by the following sequence:

 ```
 13,(0,5,127),(0,5,-127),(0,0)